-Freedom of speech is one of the most important aspects of a democratic society, however, Internet censorship is something that we should genuinely be worried about.
+Freedom of speech is one of the most critical aspects of a democratic society; however, Internet censorship is something that we should genuinely be worried about.

 - The Methods Used to Impose Internet Censorship

 It is estimated that more than a billion people are affected by Internet censorship, and according to a report by the Guardian, a large part of Internet censorship problems are related to Middle Eastern and Asian countries.